Ice dance: Falls and interruptions

 In ice dance, teams can lose one point for every fall by one partner, and two points if both partners fall.
 If there is an interruption while performing their program, ice dancers can lose one point if it lasts more than ten seconds but not over twenty seconds.
 They can lose two points if the interruption lasts twenty seconds but not over thirty seconds, and three points if it lasts thirty seconds but not more than forty seconds.
 They can lose five points if the interruption lasts three or more minutes.
-Teams can also lose points if a fall or interruption occurs during the beginning of an elevating moment in a dance lift, or as the man begins to lift the woman.
-They can lose an additional five points if the interruption is caused by an "adverse condition" up to three minutes before the start of their program.